censorship-no/ceno-docs/README.md

   - [Ouinet source](https://github.com/equalitie/ouinet)
   - Other project-related repositories: [Censorship.no!
 GitHub organization](https://github.com/censorship-no)

 You may also be interested in the (no longer maintained) [previous incarnation of CENO](https://github.com/censorship-no-archive/ceno1), built on the [Freenet][] anonymous file sharing and content publishing network.
+Other inactive project-related repositories can be found at the [Censorship.no! archive](https://github.com/censorship-no-archive).

 [Freenet]: https://freenetproject.org/